nelyj/interoperabilidad/README.md

     $ export AWS_REGION=<aws-region> AWS_ACCESS_KEY_ID=<aws-key-id> AWS_SECRET_ACCESS_KEY=<aws-secret> S3_CODEGEN_BUCKET=<bucket-name>
     $ export SIGNER_API_TOKEN_KEY=<our-signer-key> SIGNER_API_SECRET=<our-signer-secret>

+Note: Make sure that ISSUER_OIDC hasn't been changed Note 2: If you get `Invalid ID Token` in the call back after Clave Unica Login, this means you have to check `ISSUER_OIDC` value

+2. Set hostname alias: Must be set the alias `dev.interoperabilidad.digital.gob.cl` in the `/etc/hosts` file with the IP of docker machine.
+This alias must match the one set in `OP_CALLBACK_URL` to make correctly the login with Clave Unica.

+    $ docker-machine ls # To get the IP address of docker machine
+    $ vi /etc/hosts # To add the new alias dev.interoperabilidad.digital.gob.cl to point the docker ip address

-After those variables are set, you just need to run:
+3. After those variables and host alias are set, you just need to run:

     $ make